Kalabasa/leanrada.com/src/pages/works/wikawik.md

 Related to that were the translated phrases themselves.
 The phrases were the hardest to research!

-Usually, meta information about a small language are readily available on the Internet, but what I needed were vocabularies or phrase books for the language.
+Usually, meta information about a small language are readily available on the Internet, but what I needed were the words themselves - vocabularies, or phrase books.
 These resources are often non-existent, especially for dying languages that only had a handful of native speakers left.

 I ended up going through Internet listicles, language tutorials, chatter in public Facebook groups of tribespeople, bilingual dictionaries, and translated Bibles.